simvia-tech/Videos/[Tips & Tricks] How to install Docker on Windows and get started with Code_Saturne/Main steps.md

-# Install Docker and pul Code_Saturne with WSL
+# Install Docker and pull Code_Saturne with WSL

 ## Prerequisites
 WSL is already present by default on Windows 10 for the 2004 version and onwards, or on Windows 11.
 If you have an older version, try a manual installation.